GBAF Logo

 LONDON, June 2 (Reuters) - The oil market is underpricing some risks from the Iran war, global commodity trading house Vitol's managing director for Bahrain, Tom Baker, said on Tuesday.

-Challenges in Restoring Supply
+Challenges in Restoring Oil Supply

-"Crude can come back online, but from a product perspective, it might be very hard for the system to catch up for the rest of the year," Baker said at the S&P Global Energy Middle East Petroleum and Gas Conference in London.
+"Crude can come back online, but from a refined product perspective, it might be very hard for the system to catch up for the rest of the year," Baker said at the S&P Global Energy Middle East Petroleum and Gas Conference in London.

 The Middle East conflict and effective closure of the Strait of Hormuz sent oil prices as high as $126 a barrel, though they have since receded and stood at about $95 on Tuesday.

-Inventory Drawdowns and Demand Factors
+Inventory and Demand Dynamics

-"We can't indefinitely draw down from inventories, China won't indefinitely not import 5 million bpd, and at some point when they need those barrels, the price needs to go higher," Baker said, adding that the only solution to higher prices at that point would be demand destruction.
+"We can't indefinitely draw down from inventories.
+China won't indefinitely not import 5 million bpd, and at some point when they need those barrels, the price needs to go higher," Baker said, adding that the only solution to higher prices at that point would be demand destruction.

 Demand destruction is the process where prices rise so high, due to supply shortages or other factors, that consumers are forced to curb purchases until demand recalibrates to supply and prices rebalance.